domonkosadam/Astronaut-Runner/README.md

 # Astronaut-Runner
-Astronaut Runner is a an infinty runner game.
+Astronaut Runner is a an infinity runner game.
 It can be played with a leap controller.

 https://user-images.githubusercontent.com/53480952/121177972-4c72b900-c85e-11eb-9c38-8135cdaf9463.mp4